Killing of Scott Guy: Shooting

 Scott Guy was shot dead at the end of his driveway after he stopped to open a farm gate somewhere between 4:43 am and 5:00 am on 8 July 2010.
 He died from shotgun wounds to his neck, face and arm.
 His body was discovered by David Berry, a truck driver, at about 7:00 am.
 Berry called the police at 7:08 am and then called his landlord, Bruce Johnstone.
 When Johnstone arrived, he took a quick look at the body and phoned Macdonald at 7:16 am.
 Two police cars soon arrived and Macdonald arrived on his quadbike shortly after.
 Macdonald immediately rang Guy's father at 7:21 am sounding distressed and incoherent.

 Adding to the mystery, three chocolate coloured Labrador puppies also disappeared from the farm at the time of Guy's death.
+The police claimed, Macdonald stole the puppies to make it look like a burglary gone wrong.

 Trial

 Prosecution

-At the trial, the Crown alleged Guy still wanted to take control of the farm and went to one particular family meeting with an agenda outlining his demands.
-The prosecutor claimed "this might as well have been his death warrant".
+At the trial, the Crown alleged Guy still wanted to take control of the farm and two years earlier had gone to a family meeting explaining that he expected to inherit the farm.
+There had been tension between Guy and Macdonald and the prosecutor claimed "this (demand) might as well have been his death warrant".
 Crown prosecutor Ben Vanderkolk alleged Macdonald closed the farm gates which forced Guy to stop and get out of his vehicle.
 Vanderkolk said when Guy got out, Macdonald shot him in the throat and then in the face.
 Police believe the killing occurred at about 4:43 am.

 Vanderkolk alleged Macdonald used the farm shotgun and was wearing size 9 Proline dive boots while committing the crime.
+The boot prints found at the scene were the only forensic evidence police had potentially linking Macdonald to the scene.
 Macdonald allegedly then rode his bicycle back to the farm which was 1.46 km away, arriving just after 5 am where he was milking the cows.
 Vanderkolk claimed Macdonald tried to make it look like a robbery by killing the Labrador puppies which were missing.
 Police excavated some of the property where Macdonald lived looking for the dive boots, dead puppies and the shotgun cartridges - but found nothing.